Genetics Testing for Cancer Risk Physician Guide

-Most importantly, those who test negative for the familial mutation can assume their cancer risk is that of the general population.
-This diminishes worry and eliminates the need for aggressive surveillance and preventive methods.
+Most importantly, those who test negative for the familial pathogenetic variant typically will have cancer risks similar to the general population.
+This diminishes worry and eliminates the need for high-risk surveillance and risk-reducing interventions.

-While the opportunity for DNA testing is an important part of the genetic counseling process, only about 10 percent of those with cancer are appropriate candidates for such tests.
+While genetic testing is an important part of the cancer risk assessment process, only about 10 percent of cancer diagnoses are due to hereditary causes.